AdobeDocs/commerce-admin.en/help/getting-started/websites-stores-views.md

 >[!NOTE]
 >
->To learn more, see [Multiple websites or stores ](https://devdocs.magento.com/guides/v2.4/config-guide/multi-site/ms_over.html) in the Commerce developer documentation.
+>To learn more, see [Multiple websites or stores ](https://devdocs.magento.com/guides/v2.4/config-guide/multi-site/ms_over.html) in the [!DNL Commerce] developer documentation.

 ## Websites